orchestr7/kotlin-mpp-cli/README.md

 :globe_with_meridians: latest supported Kotlin version: 1.8

-## Small notes about architecture of this project
+## Small notes about an architecture of this project
 Main modules:
-- cli: contains main method and cli-related things
+- cli: contains `main` method and cli-related things
 - common: common logic like data models and so on
 - core: core business logic and a framework (if any)

+## Intellij IDEA problems
+JB still has a limited support to MPP projects, so you probably will have problems while indexing of this project in IDE.
+Known problems:
+- `CliProperties` probably can be ignored by indexing and marked as unknown dependency;
+- `main` method is not runnable out of the box in IDE, but you can run it using [run-configuration](.run/MainKtJvm.run.xml).

 ## Acknowledgement
-Special thanks to those developers who help us to maintain and improve this project:
+Special thanks to those developers who help us to make this project:
 @akuleshov7 @petertrr